 - With the help of a rolling pin, roll it out until you get a little round circle at first, when it starts sticking dust with Flour again.

 - Place a round skillet or tawa on the flame – Medium-High heat.

 - Once it’s well heated, place a Theplu into the pan.

 - When you see bubbles, flip it over (use tongs)

-- Give it about 30 seconds and flip again.
+- Give it a couple of seconds and flip again.

-- Keep lightly pressing it down and flipping with the spatula, until all the Oil soaked in and brown spots start to form.
+- Avoid pressing it down, you can do very lightly and flip it with the spatula, until all the Oil soaked in and brown spots start to form.

 - Repeat this process to make the rest.